concur/developer.concur.com/api-reference/receipts/endpoints.markdown

 |---|---|---|
 |userId|required|The UUID of the user whose receipt images will be returned.|

 Returns the JSON metadata of receipt images for the user ID specified in the URL.
-Results should be paginated in the same manner as the normal receipt endpoint.
+Results should be paginated in the same manner as the eReceipt endpoint.

 _Example Requests:_